How do Snakes Move?

 In this type of locomotion snakes extend the front part of their body along the vertical surface, and use their belly scales also known as ventral scales to grip the surface.

 The snake ensures a tight grip by bunching its body into several tight curves.
-The snake achieves the movement by continually springing forward again and again to find a new places to grip the anterior part of its body.
+The snake achieves the movement by continually springing forward again and again to find a new place to grip the anterior part of its body.

 Well this wraps up all the usual movements used by most snake species most of the time, but if i told we should consider one more.